guoya35/Audible/README.md

 -SQL was used to house the data

--The database contained 3 tables (Books, Prices, Rating)
+-The database contained 3 tables (books, ratings, prices)

 -ERD was created